 During the growing season that usually lasts between the summer and spring, the cactus is likely to use more water from its reserves.
 Over time, this may cause the plant to develop a shriveled appearance.

-In some cases, the plant might turn yellow.
+In some cases, the plant might turn yellow or brown.
 You will notice the first signs of yellowing closest to the soil.

 While the plant is capable of storing quite a bit of water, too much of it is also harmful.
 To prevent this from happening, you can use a moisture meter to make sure that your plant is doing well.